glebobos/LambdaTerminal/README.md

 3. The deployment will create a Lambda Function URL that you can use to access your Lambda Terminal.

 The JQ utility is included as a Lambda layer, so there's no need to install it separately.
+The AWS CLI utility is included as well.

 ## Notes